-KMH needed to quickly adapt to remote teaching due to the Corona pandemic, and identified that digital tools for online education didn't meet the requirements for music lessons, rehearsals and performances when teachers and musicians need to play together synchronously.
+KMH needed to quickly adapt to remote teaching due to the Corona pandemic.
+A new need became clear – digital tools for online music education that offers low-latency audio transmission.
+This is necessary for situations as music lessons, rehearsals and performances, when teachers and musicians need to play together synchronously but cannot meet.

-The Swedish Innovation Agency, Vinnova, early on announced funding for Innovations in the traces of the pandemic.
 Elk Audio develops a solution that enables low-latency and high-quality networked music performances.
-They applied for funding but needed a partner with an expressed need for the technology – and found KMH.
+They applied for funding when Vinnova, the Swedish Innovation Agency, announced a call for proposals: Innovations in the traces of the pandemic.
+Elk needed a partner with an expressed need for the technology – and found KMH.

 Timeline for the project

-Testing in the project group: Folk Song Lab, and two teachers of which one is in a risk-group and one is working remotely.
+During the first projectphase the KMH project group has performed tests.
+Folk Song Lab and two teachers, of which one is in a risk-group and one is working remotely are involved.

-End of October 2020, Elk Audio presented new hardware for the group to test.
+Elk Audio presents a new hardware for the group to test.
 The beta version has an updated interface with video chat function.

 Phase 3, end Q2 2021

-The project is finalised with a report, research findings are presented and the product is launched commercially, provided everything works out according to plan.
+The project is completed with a report.
+The research findings will be presented and the product can be launched commercially.